mjmcnelis/RKM.jl/docs/src/statistics.md

 - *Save solution*
     - the time it takes to store the solution.

-We can see that most of the computational time is spent solving linear systems for the Newton iterations (linear solve times are $\mathcal{O}(n_y^3)$ since the Jacobian matrix is dense by default).
+We see that most of the computational time is spent solving linear systems for the Newton iterations (linear solve times are $\mathcal{O}(n_y^3)$ since the Jacobian matrix is dense by default).
 Therefore, we should try using a sparse linear solver to reduce the runtime.
 First we generate a sparsity pattern via `nansafe_state_jacobian`

 *Note: we assume that you already set* `nansafe_mode = true` *in* `ForwardDiff`.